Skip to the main content

 • Strength Required Lift up to 5 kg

 In general, health service administrators work in an office setting.
-They rarely work regular office hours.
-They often attend meetings or complete tasks beyond the 8-hour workday.
+This may be remote or separate from the facility, site, or program they are responsible for.
+They rarely work regular office hours and often attend meetings or complete tasks beyond the 8-hour workday.

 They may need to travel between sites or programs within the organization and to other health service organizations.